AmeelAziz22/CSCE420-330002274/README.md

 2. If you want to resubmit, simply delete the old git tag, and then recreate it on your latest commit. `git push --delete origin "pa1" && git tag --delete "pa1"`

+# PA1 Instructions
+PA1

+The blocksworld program made with python.

+You can run it with:

+`python3 blocksworld.py [filename]`

+In compute.cs.tamu.edu, running with python uses version 2.7 when python uses version 3.6.
+If you are on regular system, you can run it with

+`python blocksworld.py [filename]`